-Amos House is dedicated to breaking the cycle of homelessness by ensuring that our residents have the opportunity to achieve the competencies required for permanent, self-sufficient independent living.
+Amos House is dedicated to breaking the cycle of homelessness by ensuring that our female residents have the opportunity to achieve the competencies required for permanent, self-sufficient independent living.
 That said, we are well aware that each individual in our program has a unique story and subsequently unique needs.
-Amos House is focused on customizing programming to nurture life skills, job skills and coping skills that will ultimately serve to help residents successfully launch themselves and their families into the life that they so deserve.
+Amos House is focused on customizing programming to nurture life skills, job skills and coping skills that will ultimately serve to help residents successfully launch themselves and their children into the life that they so deserve.

 Founding Covenant Churches:

 - Trinity Episcopal Church, Newtown

 Our Executive Director, Lisa Casagrande Koeppel, is responsible for day-to-day management of the program.
 She works directly with participants and manages agency and shelter coordination, Greater Danbury community relations, grant writing and regulatory compliance.
 Her work is complemented by our Volunteer Case Manager, Lisa Srenaski, who works directly with the participating families, helping to outline their goals, implement the necessary steps for success, and monitor progress along the way.